BlockchainCommons/Gordian/README.md

 ***Seed Vault.*** Stores seeds securely.
 [Gordian Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) is Blockchain Commons' reference for seed storage.
 Hardware wallets, both first-generation connected wallets such as Ledger and Trezor and second-generation airgapped wallets such as Keystone and Passport, also provide the service.

 ***Transaction Coordinator.*** Creates transactions.
-Though Blockchain Commons' [Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS) creates transactions, it role as a transaction coordinator is a bit dated.
+Though Blockchain Commons' [Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS) creates transactions, its role as a transaction coordinator is a bit dated.
 Instead, we suggest the Sparrow wallet as a released software wallet that can act as a transaction coordinator, interacting with a variety of Cosigners and Seed Vaults.
+(The difference between a "software wallet" and a pure "transaction coordinator", is that a "software wallet" can also hold keys, though proper partitioning moves keys to other devices.)

 ### Gordian Architecture Gaps